Nic30/hwt/doc/index.rst

 Component in HWT is a class which inherits from HwModule class.
 Object of such a class can be converted to a vhdl/Verilog by from hwt.synth.to_rtl function.
+That said, this library is regular python library without any non-pyhon dependencies, it does not have any executable file.

 You can also download this doc in `PDF
 <https://media.readthedocs.org/pdf/hwtoolkit/latest/hwtoolkit.pdf>`_.